Reviews You Can Rely On

 Credit: Arthur Richardson

-The Specialized S-Works Torch is a stiff, form-fitting shoe like the S-Phyre RC903, but it has a wider toe box.
+The Specialized S-Works Torch is a stiff, form-fitting shoe like the S-Phyre RC903but has a wider toe box.
 The carbon sole of the S-Works Torch is 4 mm wider than the S-Works 7 that preceded it, making it more comfortable for more people.
-For folks with feet that aren't quite wide enough to comfortably wear the wide version of any of these shoes, the Torch is a great option, offering a little more room around the toes without compromising on performance.
-Additionally, in each of the areas where the metatarsal bones would come in contact with the upper, Specialized reduces the thickness of the material to increase the suppleness.
-This is the same idea as the X-Comfort Zone found in the super comfortable Louis Garneau Course Air Lite XZ, but with a much lower profile.
+For folks with feet that aren't quite wide enough to comfortably wear the wide version of any of these shoes, the Torch offers a little more room around the toes without compromising on performance.
+Additionally, in each area where the metatarsal bones would come in contact with the upper, Specialized reduces the thickness of the material to increase the suppleness.
+This is the same idea as the X-Comfort Zone in the super comfortable Louis Garneau Course Air Lite XZ, but with a much lower profile.

 cycling shoes - the specialized s-works torch is stiff, lightweight, and very stylish.